rallyhealth/conftest-policy-packs/docs/policies.md

   releases := filter_lts_releases(output)
   num_releases := count(releases)

-  # This may be an LTS in the future, not the currently released "latest" LTS versino
+  # This may be an LTS in the future, not the currently released "latest" LTS version
   # This would be an even-numbered current release with a start date in the future, when it becomes the LTS release
   latest_lts := releases[minus(num_releases, 1)]